 In early 2010, Fr John requested to be relieved from the rectorate of the parish for personal reasons.
 Metropolitan Hilarion appointed the Dean of Queensland, Archpriest Michael Klebansky, as interim rector until a more permanent rector could be found.
 Services continued 2-3 times a month at the parish under his direction, served by Fr John Weir, Fr Alexander Borodin and Hieromonk John (Macpherson).

 Having returned to his native Brisbane in December 2009 after serving in Brisbane, Canberra and Wollongong, Fr Alexander Borodin was appointed rector of the parish in July 2010.
-Fr Alexander’s rectorate has been one marked by the steady growth and development of our parish, doubling its attendance within his first three years.
+Fr Alexander’s rectorate was marked by the steady growth and development of our parish, doubling its attendance within his first three years.

 In February 2012, the parish experienced its first diaconal ordination, with Metropolitan Hilarion ordaining Subdeacon Andrew Smith to the diaconate.
 Deacon Andrew’s ordination took place before the visiting relics of St Innocent of Irkutsk, who was a missionary to Siberia, Mongolia and China, as well as the first bishop of Irkutsk.
 2012 also saw a public catechism course, and the development and beautification of our church building and grounds.